Free Case Evaluation

 Mandatory Waiting Period

-Employees must be given a minimum of 14 calendar days to consider a severance agreement before being asked to sign.
+Employees would be given a minimum of 14 calendar days to consider a severance agreement before being asked to sign.
 This is a mandatory “cooling-off” period, regardless of the employee’s age or job classification.

 Right to Legal Counsel Notification